-Lamb-Shaffer Syndrome is classified as a mutation, deletion or partial deletion of the SOX5 gene located in the 12th chromosome.
+Lamb-Shaffer Syndrome is a genetic condition classified as a mutation, deletion or partial deletion of the SOX5 gene located in the 12th chromosome.
 The most common symptoms of Lamb-Shaffer Syndrome are, but not limited to, significant speech delay, hypotonia, gross motor delay, fine motor delay, global developmental delay, vision issues, mild facial abnormalities, a love of water, and a smile and laugh that could light up a room!

 There are currently only approximately 500 people in the world diagnosed with this syndrome, but we KNOW there are more.
 Diagnosis of LSS can only be definitively made using genetic testing, primarily Whole Exome Sequencing or a Chromosomal Microarray.

 Is Lamb-Shaffer Syndrome considered Autism?
 NO, Lamb-Shaffer Syndrome is NOT considered to be an Autism Spectrum Disorder.
 The primary differences lie in the diagnosis process:

 Autism is diagnosed using a list of symptoms, a checklist.
 Autism diagnosing is SUBJECTIVE, or the opinion of the Doctor/Medical Professional making the diagnosis, based off of the patients list of symptoms.